ChristophKnabe/zio-examples/errata.md

 # Differences between the article and the repository code

-Thanks for your constant effort to maintain the Medium article up-to-date.
+Thanks to Wiem for the constant effort to maintain the Medium article up-to-date.

 I still found the following points in the article contradictory to the code: